Track and Field - High Jump

 Before involving athletes in outdoor activity, coaches must take into consideration:

-- environmental conditions (temperature, weather, air quality, humidity, UV rays, insects)
+- environmental conditions (temperature, weather, air quality, humidity, UV index, insects)

 - accessibility to adequate liquid replacement (personal water bottles, water fountains) and athlete hydration before, during and after physical activity

 - length of time and intensity of physical activity

 Athletes must be made aware of ways to protect themselves from environmental conditions (e.g. use of hats, sunscreen, sunglasses, personal water bottles, insect repellent, appropriate clothing).